AlexJ1890/prework-study-guide/README.md

 ## Usage

-Use this study guide to review the notes in the different sections In the Chrome DevTools(open with Command+Option+I for macOS, or Control+Shift+I for Windows), in the console section you can see a list of the topics learned in the Prework along with a suggestion of which topic to study
+Use this study guide to review the notes in the different sections.
+In the Chrome DevTools(open with Command+Option+I for macOS, or Control+Shift+I for Windows), in the console section you can see a list of the topics learned in the Prework along with a suggestion of which topic to study

 ## Credits